cityofaustin/Residential-Permitting/_projects/general-process/review.md

 You can check the status of your permit application on [Austin Build + Connect](https://abc.austintexas.gov/web/permit/index).
 To check your permit status, you must create an Austin Build + Connect account and select “My Permits/Cases” from the left side menu.

-You can search for expired permits by selecting "Public Search," and then entering the property address, date range, or permit case/type and hitting submit.&nbsp;
+You can search for expired permits by selecting "Public Search," and then entering the property address, date range, or permit case/type and hitting submit.

 Note that if you are not the applicant, meaning a hired professional submitted your application, the hired professional will be receiving the approval of your permit application or any review comments.
 You can request to be sent a copy of any emails if this is the case, or you can simply have your authorized applicant forward them to you.